 As I come out of this experience, just writing this article makes me realize that there are some really good Judge-Your-Neighbor Worksheets on my mom for me to write.
 I look forward to learning more, and surrendering more as I dive more deeply into it—doing The Work on this old topic in my life.

 Would you like to make The Work more of a practice in your life?
-Join us in January for the next offering of my online course, The Work 101.
+Join us for my in-depth, online course, The Work 101.

 Have a great week,